BCM 4Q20 Market Commentary: Looking Back to Move Forward—Seeking Higher Ground in an Imperfect World | ETF Trends

 This Covid factor exhibited attributes of momentum and quality and represented a new way in which investors segmented the equity markets.
 Companies across various industries with disparate characteristics were split into two groups: those that benefitted from the societal changes brought about by the virus and those that did not.
 For example, technology companies and homebuilders were beneficiaries of the work from home economy while utilities and commercial real estate companies were not.
 Of the six most common factors, only one outperformed the S&P 500 index, and the sole factor which outperformed—momentum—captured all of its outperformance in the first half the year.
 While the second half offered hope for some of the more beleaguered factors, it did not offset the losses suffered earlier in the year.
 For anyone who lived through 2020 day by day, this simply confirms our intuition.
 2020 proved to be a continuation of some long-term trends and a turning point for others.

-- When is too big?2 There are many active anti-trust lawsuits in progress against the mega-cap tech and internet-related companies.
+- When is too big too big?
+Apple is worth ~$2.2 trillion, Microsoft ~$1.7 trillion, and Amazon gets the bronze medal at ~$1.6 trillion2.
+There are many active anti-trust lawsuits in progress against the mega-cap tech and internet-related companies.
 At some point, just like AT&T and Standard Oil, oligopolies and monopolies will be split up…

 - The Federal Reserve dusted off its 2008 QE playbook with great success and has indicated that monetary easing is here to stay for the foreseeable future.
 What makes this time different is that Congress embarked on a revolutionary fiscal stimulus program of its own.
 While it’s true that the recovery has been K-shaped, it’s safe to say that the U.S. has never before emerged from a recession with household wealth at an all-time high.